TrueCar/gluestick/docs/guides/ProfilingRenderer.md

 __Requirements: node 8.4.0+__

-In order to start profiling gluestick renderer (aka server), the first thing you need to do is to capture the profile information firstly.
+In order to start profiling gluestick renderer (aka server), the first thing you need to do is to capture the profile information.
 Just follow these steps:

 1. Run `gluestick start-client` command.

-3. Run `gluestick start-server -D` command in separate terminal/tab.
+3. Run `gluestick start-server -D` command in a separate terminal/tab.
     > `-D` flag is used to run the server in debug mode.

 3. Open __Chrome Dev Tools__ (`cmd + alt + i` on MacOS)